Towards quantum Mechanics on the curved cotangent bundle: Phenomenology

 where indices are raised and lowered using the flat metric $\delta_{ij}.$ The sign difference between the correction terms compensates for the fact that $g_{ij}$ denotes the inverse of the metric in momentum space.
-Note that this difference disappears once we consider the metric as an operator, \eg in the position basis.
+As a result, the position representation of the operator $\hat{\mu}$ reads approximately